9-FS/nhentai_archivist/readme.md

 > [!WARNING]
 > I advise against running multiple instances of nHentai Archivist at the same time.

-- `LIBRARY_PATH`

-    This is the directory temporary images and finished CBZ files are download to.
-By default, it will download to `./hentai/`.

-- `LIBRARY_SPLIT`

-    Setting this to a value other than 0 splits the library at `LIBRARY_PATH` into sub-directories with a maximum number of `LIBRARY_SPLIT` hentai allowed per sub-directory.
-It is recommended if the number of hentai in 1 directory starts to affect file explorer performance.
-This _should_ not affect you if you plan to keep less than 10.000 files in your `LIBRARY_PATH` directory, otherwise the recommended setting is `LIBRARY_SPLIT = 10000`.

 ## Usage
 ### Download a Few Quickly